Overview

 Curriculum

-With the help of MD-PhD leadership, matriculating students jump right into the program.
-In June before the start of their M1 year, students take the first steps toward selecting a graduate program and mentor by completing rotations in two laboratories of their choice.
-This summer period also features lunch presentations by PhD Program Directors and students.
+With the help of MSTP leadership, matriculating students jump right into the program.
+In June, before the start of their M1 year, students take the first steps toward selecting a graduate program and mentor by completing rotations in two laboratories of their choice.

 The summer between M1 and M2 features one or two more laboratory rotations.
-M2 continues as M1 left off with systems-based basic and clinical concepts for one semester.
-At the start of spring semester of M2, students prepare and complete Step 1 of the US Medical Licensing Examination.
-Our MD-PhD students then experience their first mandatory M3 clinical clerkships, spending 6-8 weeks on the wards before beginning their graduate studies.
+This summer period also features introductions by graduate program directors and students to the various options available to our students.
+M2 continues as M1 left off with systems-based basic and clinical concepts for one semester in cardiology, pulmonology, nephrology, neurology, and psychiatry.
+Didactic curriculum during the M1 and M2 years is accompanied by courses in the practice of clinical medicine, population health and epidemiology, and medical ethics and patient relations.
+At the start of spring semester of M2, students prepare and complete Step 1 of the U.S. Medical Licensing Examination.
+Our MSTP students then experience their first mandatory M3 clinical clerkships, spending 6-8 weeks on the wards before beginning their graduate studies.
 This allows them to put theoretical information into practice prior to a one-year hiatus from clinical studies during the first year of graduate school.

-The School of Medicine provides the full stipend, tuition, and fees for the first year of graduate school.
-This support relieves pressure on PhD mentors to fund MD-PhD students while they take courses and complete qualifying exams.
+The School of Medicine provides the full stipend, tuition and fees for the first year of graduate school.
+This support relieves pressure on Ph.D. mentors to fund MSTP students while they take courses and complete qualifying exams.
 After the first year, funding is provided by the dissertation advisor.
-MD-PhD students receive considerable credit for their pre-clinical courses toward their graduate degree requirements.
-MD-PhD leadership has worked with each graduate program to eliminate redundancy and maximize flexibility.
-The course requirements differ for each PhD program, though all MD-PhD students are required to take courses in Biostatistics, Responsible Conduct of Research course, and, Research Reproducibility and Transparency.
+MSTP students receive considerable credit for their pre-clinical courses toward their graduate degree requirements.
+MSTP leadership has worked with each graduate program to eliminate redundancy and maximize flexibility.
+The course requirements differ for each Ph.D. program, although all MSTP students are required to take courses in biostatistics, responsible conduct of research, and research reproducibility and transparency.
 Mentors, dissertation committees, and graduate program leaders are all sources of information and guidance during the graduate phase.
-Oral and written candidacy exams (qualifying exams) are typically completed during the summer between G1 and G2.
-Requirements can differ by program, but often the written qualifying exam consists of a grant application based on the student’s dissertation project.
-This same proposal can often be adapted for F30 submissions.
-The oral qualifying exam is a crucial stage of the PhD training and demands both specific and broad-based knowledge.
-The remainder of the graduate phase is committed to relevant conferences, seminars, journal clubs, laboratory work, manuscript submission, and work towards successful completion of the PhD dissertation.

-The experience of writing an original research manuscript, submitting it for publication in a reputable journal, responding to the criticisms of reviewers, resubmitting the manuscript, and making any additional edits for final publication are essential parts of scientific research.
-As such, prior to returning to medical school, all students are required to have a first-author manuscript describing the research they conducted as part of their PhD studies at VCU accepted for publication in a peer-reviewed journal that is recognized by PubMed or Web of Science.
+The experience of writing an original research manuscript, submitting it for publication in a reputable journal, responding to the criticisms of reviewers, resubmitting the manuscript and making any additional edits for final publication are essential parts of scientific research.
+As such, prior to returning to medical school, all students are required to have a first-author manuscript describing the research they conducted as part of their Ph.D. studies at VCU accepted for publication in a peer-reviewed journal that is recognized by PubMed or Web of Science.

 During the M3 year, students receive clinical training by rotating through the academic medical centers of the VCU Health System and the McGuire Veterans Administration Hospital.
 This rich clinical experience is supplemented by didactic presentations on practice-related topics.
-All M3 students complete clerkships in Internal Medicine (8 weeks), Surgery (8 weeks), Pediatrics (6 weeks), OB/GYN (6 weeks), Psychiatry (4 weeks), Neurology (4 weeks), Family Medicine (4 weeks), and Ambulatory Medicine (4 weeks, completed during G2 and G3).
+All M3 students complete clerkships in internal medicine (8 weeks), surgery (8 weeks), pediatrics (6 weeks), OB/GYN (6 weeks), psychiatry (4 weeks), neurology (4 weeks), family medicine (4 weeks) and ambulatory medicine (4 weeks, completed during G2 and G3).

 Our Students

-MD-PhD Program Faculty and Staff
+MSTP Faculty and Staff

-MD-PhD Program Administrator
+Program Administrator

-MD-PhD Program Administrator
+Program Administrator

 Phone: (804) 828-0673